Ruiz shocks Joshua for three heavyweight world titles

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW YORK: Anthony Joshua’s bid to make a splash in his US debut ended in misery for the three belt heavyweight world champion with a stunning loss to underdog Andy Ruiz at Madison Square Garden on Saturday.
+NEW YORK: Anthony Joshua’s bid to make a splash in his US debut has ended in misery for the three belt heavyweight world champion with a stunning loss to underdog Andy Ruiz at Madison Square Garden.

-Ruiz recorded a monster upset, by knocking down Britain’s Joshua four times to take the World Boxing Association, International Boxing Federation and World Boxing Organization titles.

 Ruiz, sent to the canvas once himself, knocked Joshua down twice in the third round and twice more in the seventh.
 “I still can’t believe it.
 I am still pinching myself to see if this is real,” Ruiz said.